Kilio22/Epicture/README.md

 # Epicture
-The goal of this project was to create a **mobile Imgur client application**.
+The goal of this project was to create an **Imgur android client application**.

-We were free to choose any language between theses :
+We were free to choose any language between theses:
 * Java / Kotlin
 * React native
 * C# / .NET